 At school neither James nor Kev seemed to notice any kind of change in me at all.
 By lunchtime I had almost forgotten about Emily and life was back to normal.

 That evening nothing happened.
-Nothing happened Tuesday either.
-Life was back to normal, although the new normal included showering every morning and borrow my brother’s t-shirts, just in case.
+Nothing happened Tuesday, either.
+Life was back to normal, although the new normal included showering every morning and borrowing my brother’s t-shirts, just in case.

-It wasn’t until Wednesday on the bus home from school that anything happened.
+It wasn’t until Wednesday, on the bus home from school, that anything happened.
 I felt the phone in my pocket vibrate.
 It was a good job I was sitting alone.
 I almost dropped my phone when I saw a friend request from Emily Acres.
 I glanced urgently around the bus to see if I had been detected.
 Nobody was looking over my shoulder; nobody could have seen the notification.
 I was safe.
-I saw that Emily was sitting alone on another row further down the bus.
+I saw that Emily was sitting alone in another row further down the bus.
 I clicked the thumbs-up icon and heard a faint distant ‘ding’ sound coming from Emily’s direction.
-She had her head down too.
+She had her head down, too.
 I brought my elated feeling home with me and collapsed on the sofa basking in my good luck.

 Si raised his eyebrows.
 Then he pounced on me and, pinning me down with ease, started to rifle in my pockets.
 He plucked out my mobile and, as I angrily tried to grab it, held it aloft with one hand while still pinning me down on the sofa with the other.
 He was kneeling on my chest and I couldn’t do anything.
 I started swinging, hitting him with all my might in his ribs.
 He just ignored me and started to slide to unlock my phone with his thumb.